-The previous layout of the house was enclosed and dark which our clients found disconnected and ask us to redress the situation.
-Connection, natural light and long views through the house also formed key aspects of the brief.
+The previous layout of the house was enclosed and dark which our clients asked us to redress and create connection, natural light and long views through the house as key aspects of their brief.
 We successfully achieved with views from the entrance and front living room through to the garden framed by the use of low profile Crittall doors and window to create an industrial elegance to this Victoria property.

 Although open plan, we employed changes to floor levels & materials, ceiling heights and framed structural openings to ensure that each space maintained a sense of containment and boundary as our clients did not want to lose the individual nature of the rooms.